Tips for Parents

 Students have one shot to personally impress admissions officers — the essays.
 Share these tips from an expert with your student!

 A strong essay that captures your voice and shows the ʻtrue youʼ can make a difference in your evaluation.
-When writing your application essay, consider five traits that admissions officers usually look for:
+When writing your application essay, consider these five qualities that university admissions officers usually look for:

 Donʼt pretend you are a superhero!
 Through your essay, you need to address the admissions officer who reads it.
 This person is an adult with his or her own life experiences, who does not know you but wants to get to know you better.
 Colleges are looking for students who know they are human and who have developed by challenging themselves (and sometimes faltering or even failing).